mozilla/jira-bugzilla-integration/docs/actions.md

 # Action
-The system reads the actions configuration from a YAML file, one per environment.
-Each entry controls the synchronization between Bugzilla tickets and the Jira issues.
+The system reads the action configurations from a YAML file, one per environment.
+Each entry controls the synchronization between Bugzilla tickets and Jira issues.

 ## Configuration

-Below is a full example of an action configuration:
+Below is an example of an action configuration:
 ```yaml
 - whiteboard_tag: example
   bugzilla_user_id: 514230